fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 app.use(middleware.tokenExtractor)
 ```

-routes can access the token with _request.token_:
+Routes can access the token with _request.token_:
 ```js
 blogsRouter.post('/', async (request, response) => {
   // ..